redis/redis-doc/topics/modules-api-ref.md

                                            RedisModuleString *key,
                                            int flags);

-Check if the key can be accessed by the user, according to the ACLs associated with it and the flags used.
-The supported flags are:
+Check if the key can be accessed by the user according to the ACLs attached to the user and the flags representing the key access.
+The flags are the same that are used in the keyspec for logical operations.
+These flags are documented in [`RedisModule_SetCommandInfo`](#RedisModule_SetCommandInfo) as the `REDISMODULE_CMD_KEY_ACCESS`, `REDISMODULE_CMD_KEY_UPDATE`, `REDISMODULE_CMD_KEY_INSERT`, and `REDISMODULE_CMD_KEY_DELETE` flags.

-`REDISMODULE_KEY_PERMISSION_READ`: Can the module read data from the key.
+If no flags are supplied, the user is still required to have some access to the key for this command to return successfully.
-`REDISMODULE_KEY_PERMISSION_WRITE`: Can the module write data to the key.

-On success a `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to the following values:
+If the user is able to access the key then `REDISMODULE_OK` is returned, otherwise `REDISMODULE_ERR` is returned and errno is set to one of the following values:

 * EINVAL: The provided flags are invalid.
 * EACCESS: The user does not have permission to access the key.